The Sandpoint Osprey Cam at Memorial Field

 Hello!
 Welcome to the Sandpoint, Idaho osprey cam, watching the nest at Memorial Field.

-This project is sponsored by:
+This project is sponsored by the following partners:

-Support the osprey cam
+Support the osprey cam!

 No tax money is used for cam operations.
 Contributions are gratefully accepted to help defray operational costs.
 Want to help?